odanoburu/FreeLing-User-Manual/installation.md

     This will install also `libicu` and `zlib`.
 If configure complains about it not being there, you can install it with `sudo port install zlib`.

+### Install FreeLing

+Once dependencies are installed using either MacPorts or Homebrew, you can install FreeLing as you would in a Linux box.

 *   Compile and install FreeLing using the procedure described either in [install from source](installation.md#install-from-tar-gz-source-packages) or in [install from GitHub](installation.md#install-from-github-repositories), but you must skip steps _"1.
 Install development tools"_ and _"2.
-Install packaged requirements"_ in that section and start directly at step 3.
+Install packaged requirements"_ in those sections and start directly at step 3.

-    Important: libraries in MacOS are installed in `/opt/local` instead of `/usr/local`.
+    Important: libraries in MacOS are installed in `/opt/local` or `/usr/local/opt` instead of `/usr/local`.
 So, when running `configure` command in step 3, you need to specify the right library paths, running `./configure` with the command:

-    `./configure CPPFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib"`
+    `./configure CPPFLAGS="-I/opt/local/include -I/usr/local/opt/icu4c/include" LDFLAGS="-L/opt/local/lib -L/usr/local/opt/icu4c/lib"`

     You can add to this command any extra options you wish (`-enable-traces`, `-prefix`, etc).
 Use `./configure --help` to find out available options.